kklein/pydata_ams/slides/slides.md

 - Consumers of risotto are **free to decide how much they pay** for their risotto.
 - Naturally we wonder: should we be stirring?

 ---

+# 1. Why care about Causal Inference?

+---